Lorellana21/QA-technical-test/README.md

     - output: the list is empty and the input "new-todo" must be visible

 ## How to get the project started

-    Clone this project.
+🔹 Clone this project.

-    Run the command *npm run test:all* to run the tests and see the coverage.
+🔹 Run the command`npm run test` to run the tests and see the coverage.

-    Run the command *npm run cy:open* if you want to rely on the visual tool:
+🔹 Run the command `npm run cy:open`if you want to rely on the visual tool:

-        The tool opens, but you must be sure that the server is running (use *npm run start* in other terminal).
+the tool opens, but you must be sure that the server is running (use `npm run start` in other terminal).

 Then click the "todo.specs.js" and...

                                                  **ENJOY, IT IS MAGIC!**